-- Consider holding an event on dates of global or national significance such as International Women and Girls Day in Science (11 February) and LGBT STEM Day (18 November).
-Holding an event on these or similar dates allows you to leverage the attention of a larger community.
+- Consider holding an event on dates of global or national significance such as International Women and Girls Day in Science (11 February), Black History Month (UK) in October or LGBTQIA+ STEM Day (18 November).
+Holding an event on these or similar dates allows you to attract the attention of a larger community.

 - Carefully craft your budget and consider what it might look like to involve other sponsors.

 To ensure impact beyond the immediate institutes involved, it might also be useful to consider the following when designing the activity: